 Since trekking in January is challenging, some people may not have the physical capacity to trek to and from the EBC.

-Hence Everest Base Camp Trek with Helicopter Return provides this option to trekkers who prefer to take a helicopter back to complete it in shorter time or to skip the descent.
+Hence Everest Base Camp Trek with Helicopter Return provides this option to trekkers who prefer to take a helicopter tour back to complete it in shorter time or to skip the descent.

-With this, you can experience the Everest Base Camp trek in an easier way.
 Moreover, this will take a shorter duration to complete and will be great for those who are running short on time.

 Jiri to Everest Base Camp Trek

 If you are doubtful about the fact that you may or may not be able to acclimatize with the cold January weather.
-Then Jiri to EBC trek will make sure that you do.

-This is a long trek to the Everest region.
-Here you will take small gains in altitude every day.
-This way, there is lesser chances of altitude sickness.
 This trek is possible for those who have close to 3 weeks of trekking days.

 Conclusion

 There is no denying that January is cold and can be quite challenging.
-It is also difficult especially for those who don’t prefer the cold season.

 Yet, the cold is not so extreme that trekking becomes impossible.
-With proper preparation and precaution, you can complete the trek successfully.

 If you love peaceful trails and want a little thrill to you trekking January is the right month.
-The Everest Base Camp trek in January will definitely be rewarding.

-For further question and queries, please feel free to contact us.
-Also, it is our pleasure to guide and assist you to the best of our ability and plan the trip for you.
+Also, it is our pleasure to guide and assist you to the best of our ability and plan the trip for you going to EBC in January.

 Want more information?
 Send us your query, and our experts will get back to you within 24 hrs.